jueyang/know-your-tools/0-setup.md

 ## Exercise

+Consult the frequently used commands listed above.

 1. Navigate to `Desktop`.
 2. Create a new directory called `miceless`.
 3. Navigate to `miceless`.
 4. Create a new file called `name.txt`.
 5. Open `name.txt` with `subl`.
-    - What happens when you do `subl .`.
+    - What happens when you do `subl .`?
 6. Add your name in the text file, save it.
 7. Rename `name.txt` as `myname.txt`
 8. Remove the text file.